 A successful conversation with a resident who has dementia begins with eye contact and an introduction.
-Starting with something light and conversational such as the weather or what's happening in the news will put the person at ease.
+You can put a person at ease by starting with something light and conversational such as the weather or what's happening in the news.
 Nonverbal gestures such as head nods, a light touch on the arm, and a warm expression create trust.